Everything you need to know about the Pelvis and the Pelvictrainer

 Like any other muscle the pelvic floor is also supported by other muscles, but these are not trained with the Pelvictrainer®.
 Also these muscles contribute only when the pelvic floor muscle is already activated to the maximum.

+Training!
 In order to get results from the pelvic floor work out you need to train daily in the beginning and frequently afterwards.
-You success will be shown as a higher measured result on the screen of the Pelvictrainer®, but especially you will notice it by having better control over your pelvic floor in daily life when making love, lifting, stopping uncontrolled urine and stool loss etc.
+Your success will be shown as a higher measured result on the screen of the Pelvictrainer®, but especially you will notice it by having better control over your pelvic floor in daily life when making love, lifting, stopping uncontrolled urine and stool loss etc.

 How often should I train my pelvis per day / week?